Programs

 Sisterhood is dedicated to Tikkun Olam – repairing the world – by supporting local charities.
 We prepare and deliver meals to Code Blue during winter months and bring a meal and goodies for Valentine’s Day, we support Wellspring (formerly known as Domestic Violence and Sexual Abuse organization).
 We collect and donate “wish list” items to the Veteran’s shelter, prepare meals of comfort, bake and deliver hamantaschen on Purim and organize the Second Night of Passover Seder.

 Sisterhood maintains a Gift Shop in the lobby of the synagogue where a large variety of gifts and necessities are available for purchase.
-Items from the Sisterhood Gift Shop may also be purchased online from our website gift shop.

 Message from the Sisterhood President